madhavmadupu/madhavmadupu/README.md

 - Football is my Favourite Game.
 - As a kid, I wanted to be a Robotic Engineer.
 - I learnt Python in 6th grade.
-- I love using Mac after switching from Linux.

 ## 📫 Contact